Our History

 In the 1980s, competition was intensified as new entrants into the leasing industry continued one after another.
 The existing leasing companies were also focusing on overseas expansion as well as providing various services incidental to leased property.
 ORIX also entered Sri Lanka, Taiwan, China, Australia and New Zealand, and Pakistan, and it became time to lay the foundations for further developments in Asia and the Middle East that were to follow suit.

 ORIX appointed President and Representative Director Yoshihiko Miyauchi in 1980 as the successor of Tsuneo Inui.
 In order to respond promptly to the trends of the times and based on the idea that information transmission and cooperation between departments and group companies must be stronger than ever, the new president's management policy became "the strengthening of group management."
-The strategy of providing multiple customers with various products and services also rose out of this policy and is still one of ORIX's basic strategies today.
+The strategy of providing multiple customers with various products and services also rose out of this policy.

 From this time, ORIX adopted M&A as a new management strategy.
 In 1986 it joined in capital participation with Akane Securities Corporation (company name changed to ORIX Securities Corporation in 1995, and merged with Monex, Inc. in 2010) and Osaka Ichioka, a real estate leasing and management company (currently ORIX Interior Corporation), and thereby promoted further diversification.